-Note: Reinforcing a unit completes its action for the turn.
+NOTE: Reinforcing a unit completes its action for the turn.

 A unit can be reinforced providing:

-- It has not yet carried out any actions this turn, or has only swapped position with a friendly unit. - Its current Supply Value allows for an increase in strength. - Its controlling Major has sufficient MPPs available.
+- It has not yet carried out any actions this turn. - Its current Supply Value allows for an increase in strength. - Its controlling Major has sufficient MPPs available.